Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Lakers

-Nikola Jokic and the rest of the Denver Nuggets take on the Los Angeles Lakers in the NBA Playoffs on Tuesday, at 8:30 PM ET.
+Nikola Jokic be on the court for the Denver Nuggets at 8:30 PM on Thursday versus the Los Angeles Lakers in the 2023 NBA Playoffs.

-In this article, we dig into Jokic's available prop bets, providing stats to help you figure out the best wagers to make.
+If you'd like to make predictions on Jokic's performance, we look at his available prop bets, using stats and trends, below.

 Nikola Jokic Prop Bets vs. the Lakers